Israel battles Hamas militants as country's death toll from mass incursion reaches 600

 “We are prepared for all options, including all-out war,” the deputy head of the Hamas political bureau, Saleh al-Arouri, told Al-Jazeera TV.

-The official said Palestinian leaders claimed that they don’t yet have a “full picture” of hostages, but said those who were brought into Gaza were taken to “secure locations” across the territory.
+The official said Palestinian leaders claimed that they do not yet have a “full picture” of hostages, but said those who were brought into Gaza were taken to “secure locations” across the territory.

 “It’s clear that they have a big number — several dozens,” said the official, who asked not to be identified because he was not authorized to brief media.